-Brian is a local realtor with Royal LePage Wolstencroft.
-He has 22 yrs. of experience in the real estate industry and is focusing his business primarily in Cloverdale.
-Brian lives in Cloverdale and is raising his family here.
-"I live in Cloverdale, I want to focus my business in Cloverdale, my kids will grow up in Cloverdale and we feel very connected to this community.
-So, it's only natural that I want to be involved in making Cloverdale a great community to live and work in."
-His goal in the Chamber is to help grow the membership and connect local businesses.
-"I would love to help connect local businesses so we can not only grow our own business but help other businesses thrive and grow as well.
-It's a win-win proposition!"
+Brian is a local realtor with Royal LePage Wolstencroft and has 22 years of experience in the real estate industry.
+Brian and his family live in Cloverdale and he is glad to be raising his family here.
+So naturally, Brian wants to be involved in making Cloverdale a great community to live and work in.
+His goal in the Chamber is to help grow the membership and connect local businesses and help the community thrive and grow.

-“I see a good trend starting to happen here - if you own a business in Cloverdale, join the Chamber.
-The main goal of the Chamber is to network your business.
-It's what you make of it, of course, but it's a good start - come and be a part of it.
-If you want to know more about getting involved in the Chamber please call the office or contact me anytime!"
+Brian believes that the main goal of the Chamber is to network your business.
+If you want to know more about getting involved in the Chamber please call the Chamber office or contact Brian at anytime!

 Owner, HouseSmart Home Services Referral Network

 With a network radio show, TV program, Web site, how-to books, hundreds of home show appearances and DVD under his tool belt, Shell Busey is recognized for the advice he shares with homeowners through his HouseSmart Home Services Referral Network.